Staff Background Checks UPPS No. 04.04.17

 01. POLICY STATEMENTS

-01.01 This UPPS establishes the university’s policy and procedures for conducting and obtaining staff criminal history, driving history, and other background checks for security-sensitive positions.
+01.01 This policy establishes the university’s procedures for conducting and obtaining staff criminal history, driving history, and other background checks for security-sensitive positions.

-01.02 Any employment relationship between the university and an individual is contingent upon the individual passing any background check required for the relationship.
+01.02 Any employment relationship between the university and an individual is contingent upon the individual satisfying all required background check reviews.

 01.03 The university will use information obtained in background checks only for evaluating: